-For World Migrants Day, which is celebrated every December 18, we will proceed here to review this phenomenon.
-We will analyze its present, its causes and its past, trying to reach a conclusion about its impact on migration laws.
+On the occasion of World Migrants Day, celebrated every 18 December, we will review this phenomenon here.
+We analyse its causes, its past, its present and its future, trying to reach a conclusion about its impact on migration laws.

 Viviana Echeverria